 Government and Association Representation

-In addition to accessing funding opportunities, BJE represents all Jewish day schools throughout California on the California Department of Education (CDE) Private School Advisory Committee (CPSAC) and the California Private Schools Organization (CAPSO), and also represents a cohort of schools located within the Los Angeles Unified School District.
-BJE serves as the Jewish voice of all private schools in California.
+In addition to accessing funding opportunities, BJE represents all Jewish day schools throughout California on the California Private Schools Organization (CAPSO), and also represents a cohort of schools located within the Los Angeles Unified School District.

 CAPSO represents and speaks on educational and public policy issues of common concern and interest to private schools in California.
 An affiliate of the Council for American Private Education (CAPE), CAPSO supports open communication among public and private educational institutions, the California Department of Education and the US Department of Education.